Help Guide

 Introduction

 The Trafford Design Code has been split into a variety of sections, relevant to development types.
-This ensures that you can find the relevant design code for your project easily and quickly.
-For those applicants with a small single building project they may only be expected to comply with one section.
-For larger mixed use projects the amount of sections you will be required to comply with will increase.
-For examples of how this work please see below.
+This ensures that you can find the relevant design codes for your project easily and quickly.
+For example.
+For a single house applicants will only need to comply with the ‘Houses’ chapter, in addition to the ‘Landscape and Nature’ and ‘Innovation’ chapters, which are applicable to all developments.
+For larger mixed use projects, applicants will need to comply with more chapters.

 An example design code